Credit Management policy

 Conclusion

-In a complex and difficult economic context, the implementation of such rules gives a direction to the company and its employees and helps protect as much as possible his company from overdue and losses, responsible of a business failure on 4 and many broken dreams of entrepreneurs.
+In a complex and difficult economic context, the implementation of such rules gives direction to the company and its employees and helps protect the company as much as possible from overdue payments and losses, which are responsible of a business failures on four and many broken dreams of entrepreneurs.

-Well established and applied it will help to improve cash flow and working capital needs of the company and to preserve its future and fostering its development.
+Well established and applied, it will help to improve the cash flow and working capital needs of the company and to preserve its future, and foster its development.

 Comment this page